-It’s called the winelands for good reason… But there’s a lot more to South Africa’s second-oldest town than wine.
-Rich in history and culture, and surrounded by majestic mountain ranges and nature reserves, Stellenbosch has enough outdoor activities, museums, galleries and travel experiences to make it a must-visit destination even for those who are not culinarily inclined.
+There’s a lot more to South Africa’s second-oldest town than wine.
+Rich in history and culture, and surrounded by majestic mountain ranges and nature reserves, Stellenbosch has enough unique travel experiences to make it a must-visit destination even for those who are not culinarily inclined.

 That said, the bon vivants among us will feel like they’ve died and gone to gourmand heaven when visiting the city of oaks, as there’s plenty of eating, drinking, and living it up to be done.
 Here are the best things to do in Stellenbosch: